-Participants obtain the EMBA Degree upon successful completion of the full EMBA cycle, including the 12 core modules in the 1st year, 12 modules in International Management or in one of the EMBA Specialization options in the second year, together with the EMBA project.
+Participants obtain the EMBA Degree upon successful completion of the full EMBA cycle, including the 12 core modules in the 1st year, the 12 modules in the second year in International Management or in one of the EMBA Specialization options, together with the EMBA project.

 Personal Development Program (PDP) included

 The key to success in the job market is no longer an EMBA degree, but rather the EMBA graduate!
 What you learn is of course important, but it’s what you do with this knowledge that will create your value-added and make the difference, which is why we have now integrated this factor as one of our key values.

 Format: this program is offered on a block format (5 blocks of 2 modules + 2 online courses).

 Cost session 2018-19*: CHF.
 14'750.- (CHF 1'230.- per module)

 CHF 1'700.- per individual module - if not enrolled in the EMBA